Professional tree trimming service in Andover KS neighborhood with mature canopy

 Andover is a community defined by its tree canopy.
 Roughly 14,000 residents live among some of the most mature shade trees in Butler County — towering bur oaks along Andover Road, dense elm canopies shading 13th Street, and sprawling hackberries that have anchored established neighborhoods for generations.

-Whether your Andover property has century-old oaks that need crown thinning or 2012-era plantings overdue for their first real prune — Kohnen's Tree Service delivers the precise, knowledgeable cuts your trees need to stay healthy and safe.
+Whether your Andover property has century-old oaks that need crown thinning, a 1991-era replant carrying decades of uncorrected structure, or a young 2022 replacement ready for its first real prune — Kohnen's Tree Service delivers the precise, knowledgeable cuts your trees need to stay healthy and safe.

 Professional arborist pruning mature tree canopy in Andover KS residential area